ishan-bhardwaj/notes/Scala/ZIO/4 Fibers.md

 # Fibers
-- A Fiber is a description of a computation that runs on one of the threads managed by ZIO runtime.
+- A Fiber is a description of an effect being executed on some other thread.
-- Not possible to create fibers manually.
-- `fork` method returns another effect whose return type `Fiber` -
+- ZIO has a thread pool that manages the execution of effects.
+- Creating a fiber is an effectful operation i.e. the fiber will be wrapped in a ZIO -
 ```
 val zio = ZIO.succeed(10)
 val fib: ZIO[Any, Nothing, Fiber[Throwable, Int]] = zio.fork
 ```

+> [!TIP]
+> ZIO runtime uses work-stealing thread pool.

+> [!TIP]
+> The same fiber can run on multiple JVM threads.

 - `join` method on a `Fiber` will return another effect which will block until the `Fiber` is completed -
 ```